DapperLib/Dapper/Readme.md

 Assert.Equal(foos.Count, count);
 ```

-This works for any parameter that implements IEnumerable&lt;T&gt; for some T.
+This works for any parameter that implements `IEnumerable<T>` for some T.

 Performance
 -----------